fortes/enfield/README.md

 * Blog aware static site generator
 * Compatible with the Jeykll directory and file structure
-* Use Markdown for posts (Textile not supported yet)
+* Use Markdown for posts
 * Code highlighting via Pygments
 * Layouts written using liquid template engine
 * Server / Auto-regenerate